 Roadside drainage ditches are man-made features that catch sheet flow or convey stormwater flows.
-Two Roadside drainage ditches were delineated on the western edge of the Project Site, along Old Redwood Highway (Figure 3.3-2).
+Two Roadside drainage ditches were delineated on the western edge of the Project Site, along Old Redwood

+Highway (Figure 3.3-2).
 The northern roadside drainage ditch (RD-01) is approximately 1,305 feet long and the southern roadside drainage ditch (RD-02) is approximately 444 feet long.
 These ditches appeared to be excavated in uplands (rather than wetlands) and are not replacing any natural drainages or wetlands, nor did they appear to be fed by seeps or hydrologic sources other than direct precipitation and runoff from the roadside and seasonal wetlands.
 A detailed description of RD-01 and RD-02 is provided in Section 4.3 of Appendix G-4.
 Based on conditions observed in the field and a review of the NWI, NHD, USGS topographic maps, and other sources, the ditches are not natural tributaries to downstream traditionally navigable waters.
 The roadside drainage ditches were dry during the delineation and support a marginal bed and bank in some areas but are generally swale-like, as well as OHWM, including presence of leaf litter, matted or absent vegetation, and scour.
 Vegetation found in the ditches were characterized by a mix of hydrophytic species and ruderal and non-native annual species consistent with the adjacent uplands.
-These features are unlikely to be considered waters of the U.S. as they appear to fall within the category of "Ditches (including roadside ditches) excavated wholly in and draining only uplands and that do not carry a relatively permanent flow of water," which are specifically excluded from USACE jurisdiction under current guidance.
+Per the AJD, the roadside drainages are not considered jurisdictional features (Appendix G-8).